How To Tie Off Back Stitch? Easy Technique To Secure Back Stitching

 Make A Loop And Knot

 So, that’s how to tie off back stitch!
+This will help you to create the strongest stitch pattern.

 It isn’t that complicated and must needed if you wanna keep your embroidery project neat and clean.
 So, what do you think?
 Did I succeed in giving you a clear instruction?